Study findings could lead to new anti-cancer drugs

 Approved active substances scrutinized

 So far, the search has been largely unsuccessful.
-And so the Bonn research group took a different route.
+And so the University of Bonn research group took a different route.

 “There are other enzymes in the body than CD39 that also process ATP,” said Laura Schäkel, Müller’s collaborator, and the person who carried out many of the central experiments in the study. “